roelzkie15/python-microservices-patterns/saga-orchestration-example/README.md

     {"id": 1, "status": "failed", "parking_slot_ref_no": "080435ac-fce7-4e91-8880-30b8a277d830:ae949fae-0a91-4e62-be0c-4f950963abaa"}
     ```

     Keep a transaction history for booking requests.
+The booking request status is set to _failed_.

 1. On **Parking Service** bash session: